 - 1. The purposes of these provisions are as follows: - a.
-To conserve open land, including, but not limited to areas containing unique or environmentally sensitive natural or cultural resources such as stream corridors, wetlands, wildlife habitats, woodlands, existing and future water supplies, scenic areas and significant archaeological sites, by setting them aside from development; - b.
-To implement the Comprehensive Plan, including the Open Space Plan, to create a Royal River Corridor1 and other conservation networks for the benefit of present and future residents: - c.
-To provide for the conservation and maintenance of open land for active or passive recreational use; - d.
+To conserve open land, including, but not limited to areas containing unique or environmentally sensitive natural or cultural resources such as stream corridors, wetlands, wildlife habitats, woodlands, existing and future water supplies, scenic areas and significant archaeological sites, by setting them aside from development; - To implement the Comprehensive Plan, including the Open Space Plan, to create a Royal River Corridor1 and other conservation networks for the benefit of present and future residents; - c.
+To provide for the conservation and maintenance of open land for active or passive recreationaluse; - d.
 To provide greater design flexibility and efficiency in siting of services and infrastructure, including reductions in the length of roads and utility runs, and the amount of paving required for development; - e.
 To provide for a diversity of lot sizes, building densities and housing choices to accommodate a variety of age and income groups, and residential preferences; - f.
-To create neighborhoods with direct visual access to open land, with amenities in the form of neighborhood open space, and with a strong neighborhood identity. - g.
-To conserve scenic views and elements of the town's rural character, and to minimize perceived density, by minimizing views of new development from existing public roads.
+To create neighborhoods with direct visual access to open land, with amenities in the form of neighborhood open space, and with a strong neighborhood identity.